Pseudo-nitzschia: Harmful bloom dynamics

 Harmful algal blooms (HABs) of Pseudo-nitzschia and the like can cause diseases and death in many marine organisms, as well as the humans who consume them.
 HABs can result in oxygen depletion caused by increased biomass production.
 However, blooms of Pseudo-nitzschia more commonly cause harm through the production of the toxin DA, which can be transferred to other trophic levels through bioaccumulation.

 DA can often be detected in shellfish flesh during and immediately following a toxic bloom.
 Though shellfish harvest closures are typically based on cells counts of Pseudo-nitzschia present, these cell counts do not always correlate with DA levels.
 Thus, it is important to understand the other environmental drivers that may lead to higher production of DA.

 The largest recorded DA event caused by Pseudo-nitzschia took place along the North American west coast in 2015, causing prolonged closures of razor clam, rock crab, and Dungeness crab fisheries.
 Later in 2015, DA was detected in whales, dolphins, porpoises, seals, and sea lions.
 This bloom was dominated by P. australis and likely caused by anomalous warm water and nutrients brought to the surface by upwelling conditions.

 Prior to this 2015 bloom, the largest Pseudo-nitzschia bloom recorded occurred in September 2004 off the northwest coast of the United States.
-The maximum cell densities during this bloom reached 13 x 10^{6} cells per liter, with domoic acid levels of 1.3 pg DA/cell.
+The maximum cell densities during this bloom reached 13 × 10^{6} cells per liter, with domoic acid levels of 1.3 pg DA/cell.

 Sediment cores indicate a link between increasing coastal nutrient levels (eutrophication) and an increase in Pseudo-nitzschia blooms.

 The largest toxic Pseudo-nitzschia bloom was recorded in 2015 along the west coast of North America.